 So, about the post title.
 Yes, it's still a song title but it also fits this post extremely well.
 As the first generation of completed US ships of the line, the Independence clearly points toward the future of these ships in several ways.
 Firstly, the lineage seems pretty apparent when you look at Franklin, and my previous build USS North Carolina.

-USS Franklin
+USS Franklin |

 USS North Carolina.
-Apparently both my US SOL are in a
+Apparently both my US SOL are in a bit of a hurry! |

-HMS Victoria
+HMS Victoria |

-Retvizan
+Retvizan |

 Like I said earlier, it is a song title.
 "Headed for the Future" is the title song from Neil Diamond's 1985 album.
 Now, my spouse is a huge Neil Diamond fan.
-Be warned, then, that any comments disparaging him or his songs (except for "Heartlight") will be deleted as quickly as the COVID ones! 😁 Finally, here's a shot or two of the probable stars of the next post:
+Be warned, then, that any comments disparaging him or his songs (except for "Heartlight") will be deleted as quickly as the COVID ones! π Finally, here's a shot or two of the probable stars of the next post:

-Another French 80 for Trafalgar
+Another French 80 for Trafalgar |

-Some Spithead ACW ships that have been
+Some Spithead ACW ships that have been sitting around for a while. |

-1. Neal Diamond is a national treasure! πŸ˜€
+Neal Diamond is a national treasure! π

-Great job on the ship.
-It looks fantastic and it’s nice to see a post from you. πŸ˜€
+ReplyDeleteGreat job on the ship.
+It looks fantastic and it’s nice to see a post from you. π

 In the few games that I have had the last year are either outside (weather and air quality permitting) or if inside then wearing masks.
 At least I always wear mine even if someone else isn’t.
 But I understand how it’s hard to keep up motivation for hobby projects when not playing any games.

-1. I don't know if I would go so far as "national treasure," but I enjoy his music too! 😁 He has been a favorite of my wife's since we were in high school.
+I don't know if I would go so far as "national treasure," but I enjoy his music too! π He has been a favorite of my wife's since we were in high school.
 I know that I've enjoyed every concert I've attended, even the one where I was extremely sick.

-The ship did wind up looking good, if I do say so myself.
+DeleteThe ship did wind up looking good, if I do say so myself.
 I think a big part of that are the brass sails.
 They make the ship look a lot lighter, or at least they do in person anyway.
 In looking at the photos it's really hard to tell the difference (but that could also be my photography skills).

 We were starting to play again here, but the spread of the Delta variant pretty much wiped that out.
 Some groups are starting up again but I'm not yet comfortable with that, even with a mask.